Texas Cost Segregation

 Each study is reviewed a minimum of three times to ensure accuracy and quality.

 Finalize the Report

-A draft report is first issued and discussions are held with the taxpayer and their CPA to verify Source Advisors’ assumptions and findings.
-Once all questions have been addressed and adjustments made to the report, the final report is issued.
+A draft report is first issued and discussions are held with the taxpayer and their CPA to review Source Advisors’ conclusions and findings.
+Once all questions have been addressed and in the rare case, adjustments made to the report, the final report is issued.